 External Appeals (Second Step)

-Definition: Submitted to independent third-party medical reviewer (not employed by insurance company)
+Definition: Submitted to independent third-party medical reviewer (not employed by insurance company).
+For BCBS-specific external review steps and state vs. ERISA pathways, see our BCBS external review process guide.

 When Available: